spacedrone404/timeline-years/README.md

 Written from scratch in Windows 7 x64 / VSCodium 1.93.
 <br>

 Main features:

-* Lightweight: no frameworks used, pure code
+- Lightweight: no frameworks used, pure code
-* Adaptive design: desktop & mobile
+- Adaptive design: desktop & mobile
-* Smooth resizing & interactive animations
+- Smooth resizing & interactive animations

 Timeline slides can be changed using of multiple inputs:

-* GUI interactions [dots, arrow buttons, clicks]
+- GUI interactions [dots, arrow buttons, clicks]
-* keyboard arrows [left/right/up/down]
+- keyboard arrows [left/right/up/down]
-* mouse wheel [up/down]
+- mouse wheel [up/down]
-* touchscreen swipes
+- touchscreen swipes

 Mobile layout styling is a bit hackerish right now.
-Non standard breapoints, negative margins/coordinate transformations doesn't look neat, got to fix that.
+Non standard breakpoints, negative margins/coordinate transformations doesn't look neat, got to fix that.
 Extended animations are planned in the upcoming future.
 More to come!
 Maybe.... somebody give me an ability not to sleep!.